Hector-Taver/hoo-bank/README.md

 ## How to run this project
 In the project directory, you can run:
 ### `npm install`
-to install al dependencies of the project.
+to install all the dependencies of the project.

 With the dependencies installed, you can run:
 ### `npm run dev`